-Rural health professional workforce recruitment and retention is a long-standing barrier to access to health care and human services.
-During their site visit to Schoharie County, Committee members heard from stakeholders about the need for more human service providers, particularly child welfare caseworkers, school social workers, substance abuse counselors, and mental health social workers.
-At the federal level, health Service Corps (NHSC) helps address workforce shortages by supporting qualified medical, dental, and mental and behavioral health providers dedicated to working in areas with limited access to care.
+As the Committee has documented over the years, rural health professional workforce recruitment and retention continues to be a challenging issue.
+At the federal level, HRSA's National Health Service Corps (NHSC) aims to address this disparity by supporting qualified medical, dental, and mental and behavioral health providers dedicated to working in areas with limited access to care.
 Accounting for nearly 10,200 clinicians, NHSC members provide cultural competent care to 10.7 million people at more than 5,000 NHSC-approved health care sites in urban, rural, and frontier areas.
 In exchange for providing services, NHSC offers tax-free loan repayment assistance.
 While the Committee appreciates that licensed clinical social workers (LCSWs) can receive loan repayment through NSHC, the Committee also recognizes and sees value in supporting the human service workforce.
-Therefore, the Secretary and HHS may want to consider developing human service loan repayment programs, modeled off the NHSC, to support human service professionals working in rural and underserved parts of the country.
+Therefore, the Secretary and HHS may want to consider developing human service loan repayment programs, modeled off the NHSC, to support professionals working in rural and underserved parts of the country.